-CESER continued working on the American Recovery and Reinvestment Act Study Grant, as well as playing an integral role in the development of the Healthcare Virtual Career Network, linking job seekers in the health care field with the public workforce system.
+CESER finalized a report on the American Recovery and Reinvestment Act of 2009, funded by USDOL, and completed its work on the Healthcare Virtual Career Network, linking job seekers with the healthcare field.

-Serving as the workforce systems most comprehensive and timely site for workforce information, the NASWA website was redesigned to add value for members.
+Serving as the workforce systems most comprehensive and timely site for workforce information, the NASWA website continues to add value for members.

 To learn more about the value of NASWA membership, please download our most recent annual report.

-If you need information on a committee, workgroup, conference or anything else regarding your Association, please contact NASWA's Executive Director Rich Hobbie at (202)434-8022 or email@example.com, or NASWA's Deputy Executive Director, Bob Simoneau at 202-434-8021 or firstname.lastname@example.org.
+If you need information on a committee, workgroup, conference or anything else regarding your Association, please contact NASWA's Executive Director Scott Sanders at (202)434-8020 or firstname.lastname@example.org, or NASWA's Deputy Executive Director, Bob Simoneau at 202-434-8021 or email@example.com.

 There are three levels of NASWA Membership:

 NASWA State Member:

 This account is FREE to all state workforce agencies who are NASWA members, which includes all 50 states, the District of Columbia, Puerto Rico and Guam.
 All employees who work for a state workforce agency are eligible for NASWA Member Accounts.

 This account is FREE to U.S. Department of Labor employees and staff, and other selected Federal Agency employees and Congressional staff.